 How long coronaviruses can live outside of the body

-Still, research has shown that it’s unlikely for a person to get infected with COVID by touching a surface.
+Research has shown that it’s unlikely for a person to get infected with COVID by touching a surface.
 Most of the evidence seems to show that the virus itself isn’t very stable outside of our bodies and only non-infectious remnants of the virus remain on surfaces (Goldman, 2020).
+The Centers for Disease Control and Prevention (CDC) say that after SARS-CoV-2 has been on an object for 72 hours (three days), it is unlikely to transmit the virus to a human (CDC, 2021).

-The CDC notes that there’s a low risk of infection from products that have been shipped from areas with outbreaks because of the virus’s “low survivability on surfaces” (2019-nCoV Frequently Asked Questions, 2020).
+The CDC notes that there’s a low risk of infection from objects (fomites) because of the virus’s “low survivability on surfaces” (CDC, 2021a).
 So what does that mean?
 No need to scrub your groceries with disinfectant before putting them in your fridge.

 How to prevent transmission of coronavirus

 First and foremost, wash your hands regularly, as this is one of the best ways to stop the spread of many pathogens, including coronavirus.
-You need to follow proper hand hygiene, which entails washing your hands with warm water and soap for at least 20 seconds after using the restroom, after coughing or sneezing, and before eating.
+You need to follow proper hand hygiene.
+What does this mean?
+Wash your hands with warm water and soap for at least 20 seconds after using the restroom, after coughing or sneezing, and before eating.
 Avoid touching your eyes, mouth, or nose with unwashed hands.
-As long as a sanitizer has more than 60% alcohol concentration, it can be used when soap and water are not available.
+If you use hand sanitizer, make sure it has more than 60% alcohol concentration.
 But it’s important to remember that handwashing with soap and water for at least 20 seconds is the preferred method for cutting down on transmission risk.

 However, if someone needs medical attention, they should seek it.
 Technology is a great way to facilitate care without exposure and risk of infection.
 If someone you know is sick, make sure they are getting the care they need.
 If you’re the one who falls ill, stay home from work or school to avoid exposing others and seek medical attention and testing.
 Most health care systems have a protocol for screening for potential exposures, including some digital screening options.

-In December 2019, local health officials in Wuhan, Hubei Province, China reported several cases of pneumonia among a group of people linked to a wholesale market in Wuhan.
-That was the start of COVID-19.
-This outbreak began in a highly-populated area, in the winter months, around the time for the celebration of Chinese New Year.
+In December 2019, local health officials in Wuhan, Hubei Province, China reported several cases of pneumonia that were later identified as COVID-19.
+The outbreak began in a highly-populated area, in the winter months, around the time for holiday gatherings.
 Since the outbreak, it has spread around the world.
 Travel restrictions and mandated quarantines were put in place to slow down the spread of the virus.

-The virus has a long incubation period, which makes it difficult to fully contain, as people may be without symptoms up to 14 days after exposure.
+The virus has a long incubation period, which makes it difficult to fully contain, as people may not have symptoms for up to 14 days after exposure.
 The World Health Organization (WHO) has put the incubation period between 1–14 days, with an average of around five days (Q&A on Coronaviruses, 2020).
-But there has been a documented case in which symptoms didn’t show up until after day 27.
+But there has been a documented case in which symptoms didn’t show up until after day 27 (WHO, 2020).

 How coronavirus is transmitted

-The coronavirus is spread via respiratory droplets, which are produced when coughing or sneezing.
+The coronavirus is spread via respiratory droplets, which are produced when you cough or sneeze.
 Respiratory droplets do not tend to remain airborne but they can travel about six feet through the air.
-So, if a person is in close proximity to an infected person with respiratory symptoms or moving through a crowded area, there is a possibility of exposure.
+So, if a person is near an infected person with respiratory symptoms or moving through a crowded area, there is a possibility of exposure.
 The virus can also spread if it is introduced to the mucous membranes (surfaces) in the mouth, nose, or eyes.
 You may get infected from touching these areas if your hands are contaminated, which is why following proper hand hygiene is so important.